-What if you could be saving water plus have rapidly-growing trees?
+What if you could be saving water and have rapidly-growing pistachio trees?

 A simple addition to your irrigation water in your conventional operation will give you a tremendous advantage in efficient water use in the soil and the plant.
 Much of this process takes place in the root zone, or rhizosphere.
 This is the most biologically active area of your soil, and that is the main zone for water uptake by the plant.